lkit57a03/Fastai-flask-flower-deploy/README.md

 ### Use your own model

-Place your trained `.h5` file saved by `model.save()` under models directory.
+Place your trained `.pkl` file saved by `model.load_learner()` under models directory.

-Check the [commented code](https://github.com/mtobeiyf/keras-flask-deploy-webapp/blob/master/app.py#L25) in app.py.

 ### Use other pre-trained model

-See [Keras applications](https://keras.io/applications/) for more available models such as DenseNet, MobilNet, NASNet, etc.
+See [Fastai applications](https://Fastai.io/applications/) for more available models such as DenseNet, MobilNet, NASNet, etc.

-Check [this section](https://github.com/mtobeiyf/keras-flask-deploy-webapp/blob/master/app.py#L25) in app.py.
+Check [this section](https://github.com/mtobeiyf/Fastai-flask-deploy-webapp/blob/master/app.py#L25) in app.py.

 ### UI Modification